JuanCarvajalDossman/MRI/README.md

 # MRI

-Basic SCripst for MRI and metadata reading
+Basic Scripst for MRI and metadata reading